Main Focus 1: Primitive Dogs

 Canaan Dog

 More than 9,000 years old, Canaan Dogs have been used by Bedouin peoples as guard dogs for their herds and camps.
 They are now being used as protection and military dogs across the Middle East.
-They still take this guarding instinct seriously, so don’t expect to host parties with a Canaan Dog in your home.
+They still take this guarding instinct seriously, so don’t expect to host frequent parties with a Canaan Dog in your home.
+They are large, strong, and focused… and also very, very close with their families.

 -